 That is also the time period when I became a student of psychology, philosophy, and religions, looking for the answer to one question.
 "What is wisdom?" and it's corollary, "Who Am I?"
-I've always been an avid reader, and in this case I was looking for the source wisdom - which in Sanskrit is called "shruti," the revealed wisdom, as opposed to what is someone else's second hand interpretation, which is called "smriti".
-I found the answers in an excellent book "The Perennial Philosophy" by Aldous Huxley, which is a great anthology and summary of all the world's enquiry into wisdom --and led me to original sources like --The Tao Te Ching -- The Dhammapada -- The Upanishads -- The Gnostic Gospels (especially the Gospel of Thomas) which are designated as "the secret sayings that the living Jesus spoke."
+I've always been an avid and fervent reader, and in this case I was looking for the source wisdom - which in Sanskrit is called "shruti," the revealed wisdom, as opposed to what is someone else's second hand interpretation, which is called "smriti".
+I found the answers in hundreds of excellent books.
+Some of the very important authors in my philosophical upbringing included Alan Watts, J. Krishnamurti (His book “Meditations” especially), Carl Gustav Jung, and Joseph Campbell among many, many others.
+"The Perennial Philosophy" by Aldous Huxley, is a great anthology and summary of most of the world's enquiry into wisdom --and led me to original sources like --The Tao Te Ching -- The Dhammapada -- The Upanishads -- The Gnostic Gospels (especially the Gospel of Thomas) which are designated as "the secret sayings that the living Jesus spoke."
 These are "esoteric" (shruti) sayings that are more profound and harder to comprehend than the "exoteric" (smriti) sayings that at that time were meant for the largely uneducated masses of people in the early days of Christianity.

 The Gnostics believed that to know oneself at the deepest, intuitive level is simultaneously to know God - that is gnosis.
 God is within you and you didn't need the church as a middleman to know God.
 Of course, the early Christian Church, in 200 to 400 A.D. didn't like that so they tried to destroy the Gnostic Gospels.
 But, I must admit, without the formation of a church, and that sense of community, Christianity itself might not of survived through the centuries.
 And no - Gnostic and Agnostic are NOT the same.
 See the excellent book by Elaine Pagels, "The Gnostic Gospels", also see the superb book "The Nag Hammadi Library" (named after the ancient site where these Gospels were rediscovered).
 One of my favorite quotes of Jesus in the Gospel of Thomas is - (113) His disciples said to Him, "When will the Kingdom come?"
 Jesus said, "It will not come by waiting for it.
 It will not be a matter of saying 'Here it is' or 'There it is.'
 Rather, the Kingdom of the Father is spread out upon the earth, and men do not see it."
 To me there are a lot of profound insights in both of these books relating to the exact meanings of what Jesus was trying to impart to others.
 I felt like it helped to answer my original pondering as a 15 year old, "Who's looking out of my eyeholes?" ----- Pure Consciousness ---- without inwardness -- and all that that entails...